gc-proto/experimental/header-mockups/site-menu.md

       <li>label is “MENU” with a downwards caret</li>
     </ul>
   </li>
-  <li>Theme list, which includes the 15 main Canada.ca themes in the following order:
+  <li class="mrgn-tp-lg">Theme list, which includes the 15 main Canada.ca themes in the following order:
     <ul>
       <li>Jobs and the workplace</li>
       <li>Immigration and citizenship</li>